The most up to date travel guidebook to Nepal in the world

-Throughout Nepal, I personally visited and reviewed over 618 hotels, guesthouses and everything in-between.
+Throughout Nepal, I personally visited, priced and reviewed over 618 hotels, guesthouses and everything in-between.

 It was an intensely physical and mentally exhausting task

 Why do I use this method instead of simply copying them from a hotel booking site or from another guidebook?
-Well, I’m truly fed up of others doing the same.
+Well, I’m truly fed up of others doing the same and making fake reviews.

-I want to see the accommodation for myself to bring you the very best
+I want to see the accommodation for myself and bring you the very best

-From that huge list of hotels I separated them into high-end accommodation (USD $100+), new boutique accommodation ($60), good mid-level accommodation ($30) and great value budget backpacker accommodation ($4+).
-I am constantly stunned to see so many hotels in other guide books that no longer exist or on booking sites that are listed in the wrong part of town.
+From this huge list of hotels I separated them into high-end accommodation (USD $100+), new boutique accommodation ($60), good mid-level accommodation ($30) and great value budget backpacker accommodation ($4+).
+I am constantly stunned to see so many hotels in other guide books that no longer exist or on booking sites that are listed in the wrong part of town or given make up reviews to look good.
 I give you my recommended places to stay including contact details, prices and great booking options from more than one respected booking site!
 I also include hotels not included anywhere online with telephone numbers, addresses and map locations.